New constructive counterexamples to additivity of minimum output R\'enyi p-entropy of quantum channels

 \section{Abstract}

-In this paper we present new families of quantum channels for which corresponding minimum output R\'{e}nyi entropy is not additive.
-In the first part of the manuscript motivated by work of Grudka et. al. in~\cite{Grudka_2010} we focus on extensions of the antisymmetric space and its subspaces.
-Later on we analyze a special case of completely entangled subspace proposed by Parthasarathy in~\cite{Parthasarathy2004}.
-Our construction works for every $p>2$ and dimension high enough.
+In this paper, we present new families of quantum channels for which corresponding minimum output R\'{e}nyi \textit{p}-entropy is not additive.
+Our manuscript is motivated by the results of Grudka \textit{et al.}, J.~Phys.~A: Math.~Theor. \textbf{43} 425304 and we focus on channels characterized by both extensions and subspaces of the antisymmetric subspace in $\complexes^d \otimes \complexes^d$, which exhibit additivity breaking for $p>2$.